 You should now see a display of your audio file.

-In order to make the audio usable on Marty you need to do two things:
+In order to make the audio usable on Marty you need to do three things:

-- change one of the settings (sometimes called the Sample Rate or Project Rate) of the audio
+- change the Sample Rate (or Project Rate) setting of the audio

 - adjust the volume of the audio if required